-The objectives should be clearly stated in the TMP including requirements to:
+The objectives should be clearly stated in the operational TMP including requirements to:

-- Ensure the safety and health of work personnel, the public and those who will be impacted by the construction works. - Ensure that road users are aware of the potential changed traffic conditions and that risks are identified and mitigated. - Ensure that the port's operations will be maintained at a satisfactory level of performance during the period of the construction works.
+- Ensure the safety and health of work personnel, the public and those who will be impacted by traffic during site operations. - Ensure that road users are aware of the any proposed changed traffic conditions and that risks are identified and mitigated. - Ensure that the port's operations will not be impacted by traffic generated due to site operations.

-The TMP may also have other objectives that are specific to the location or to the work activities to be undertaken, for instance, temporary parking for security clearance, temporary laydown for heavy vehicles or loads, management of pedestrian traffic, turnaround areas, and interaction of light vehicles with heavy vehicles.
+The operational TMP may also have other objectives that are specific to the location or to the work activities to be undertaken, for instance, temporary parking for security clearance, temporary laydown for heavy vehicles or loads, management of pedestrian traffic, turnaround areas, and interaction of light vehicles with heavy vehicles.

-3. CONSTRUCTION WORKS INFORMATION
+3. SITE OPERATIONS INFORMATION

-3.1 Purpose and Scope
+3.1 Purpose and scope

-The purpose and scope of the TMP should include an overview of the construction works, the nature of the traffic environment and the location of the site.
+The purpose and scope of the operational TMP should include an overview of the site operations, the nature of the traffic environment and the location of the site.

-3.2 Project Location
+3.2 Project location

-A locality plan outlining the location of the construction works and its connection to the surrounding road network should be included.
+A locality plan outlining the location of the site operations and its connection to the surrounding road network should be included.

-3.3 Construction Works Details
+3.3 Site operations details